blopker/SingularPassword/README.md

 ------------
 The only dependency right now is the python powered Tornado server.

-To install Tornado (linux only) type:
+To install Tornado (Debian only) type:

 	sudo apt-get install python-pycurl
 	pip install tornado